Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Sequential Estimation with Latin Hypercube Sampling

 \subsection{Sequential Estimation}

 The idea of this work to construct a generalized stratified sampling estimator using LHS that is adapted to the problem at hand, i.e., tailored to the approximation of $\mu = \bbE{\bigl(f(\bsY)\bigr)}$, is to also use a batch-wise strategy instead of using the total number of samples $N$ directly.
-As a consequence of the non-nested nature of LHS, each batch will be used to construct a separate Stratified Sampling estimator combined with LHS.
+Because of the non-nested nature of LHS, each batch will be used to construct a separate Stratified Sampling estimator combined with LHS.
 That is, let $N = \sum_{\ell=1}^L N^{(\ell)}$ be a decomposition of the total number of samples with batches of sizes $N^{(\ell)}\in\bbN$ and denote by $\hat{\mu}^{\text{Strat}}_{\text{LHS}, \ell}$, $\ell=1,\dots, L$, the Stratified Sampling estimator using $N^{(\ell)}$ LHS samples.
 Each estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS}, \ell}$ is called stratified LHS estimator (S-LHS estimator for short).
 The motivation for creating these batch-wise estimators sequentially is that for a given $\hat{\mu}^{\text{Strat}}_{\text{LHS}, \ell}$, the stratification for the next estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS}, \ell+1}$ can be adapted, e.g., in a variance minimizing manner (to be made precise in what follows), using information about the current estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS}, \ell}$.
 This refinement procedure is expected to yield increasingly better adapted generalized Stratified Sampling estimators.
 However, the batch-wise construction means that the final S-LHS estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS}, L}$ will have a total number of samples $N^{(L)}$ that is much smaller than $N$.
 Recall that each sample involves an evaluation of the possibly expensive model $f$.
 To not ``waste'' samples that were used to construct the earlier S-LHS estimators in this sequential procedure, which may already contain valuable insight about $\mu = \bbE{\bigl(f(\bsY)\bigr)}$, we will combine the entire ensemble of S-LHS estimators into a global one.
-A weighted average of all estimators is obtained as summarized in the following lemma. \begin{lemma} Let $\{\hat{\mu}_1,\dots \hat{\mu}_L\}$, $L\in\bbN$, be an ensemble of mutually independent, unbiased estimators of $\mu$, that is $\bbE(\hat{\mu}_\ell) = \mu$ for $1\le \ell\le L$, each with finite variances.
-Consider the weighted ensemble estimator
+A weighted average of all estimators is obtained as summarized in the following result, whose proof is constructive and hence added for completeness